Zaechus/artix-installer/README.md

 # artix-installer

-A stupid installer for Artix Linux
+A simple installer for Artix Linux

 ## Usage